agnat/ncd/README.md

 ## Appetizer

-Let's look at a first example, the implementation of a simple worker:
+Let's take a look at a first example, the implementation of a simple worker:

 ````c++
 void